robotman2412/GR8CPU-Rev2/README.md

 It is recommended you keep this, but not necessary.<br>
 To start writing programs, download the repository and use assembler.jar to assemble your programs.<br>
 I also made a guide on how to create programs in [assembler.md](../master/assembler.md)

 ---

+About liscensing:<br>
+I don't care.<br>
+Just credit me. or not.

+---